HarshitKumarShorthillsAI/RAG/README.md

 1. **Web Scraping**: Extracting structured medical content from 3,000 Medline webpages.
 2. **Vector Embedding Generation**: Converting the extracted text into semantic vector representations using the MiniLM-L6-v2 model and storing them in ChromaDB.
 3. **Q&A Generation**: Using Mistral AI to generate 2,000 medical questions and their corresponding answers based on the extracted content.
-4. **Data Storage**: Storing the generated Q&A pairs along with their context in a CSV file for further use.
+4. **Data Storage**: Storing the generated Q&A pairs along with their context in a EXcel file for further use.
 5. **Streamlit UI Integration**: Building an interactive user interface (UI) using Streamlit to test and visualize the pipeline.

 ---